Amindu-sathsara/ProFOOD/README.md

  3.with an array of dependencies-if the dependency changes then for each changing time it called for use effect (note that all these time , when the initial component render then this will called for useEffect definatly )

+ # there are two types of routing in web apps
+ 1-client side routing
+ 2-server side routing